top of page

 • I developed two tools for the Level Designers, the Object Spawner and Object Modifier.

 • The Object Spawner scanned assets folders with keywords to sort all complete assets.
-They found it easy to navigate and never used an unprepared object by accident.
+They found it easy to navigate and never used an incorrect asset by accident.

 • The Object Modifier was an interface to modify to objects.
 It organized Unity's functionality into a form the Level Designers found easier to use.

-• These tools allowed our Level Designers to rapidly build levels and the increased productivity let our level scope to expand.
+• These tools allowed our Level Designers to rapidly build levels, doubling our level count.

 Level Select.PNG